topisi/Astral-3-configurations/README.md

 tikz with figures in latex + tikz.

-The program is in SageMath notebook.
+The program AstralChiral3Configurations.ipynb is a SageMath notebook.